 HughesNet works on satellite internet technology, where the data from and to the user's computer is transmitted through a satellite in space.
 So, every time you make a request for data on the internet (for example, when you try to open a webpage), the data signal is first sent to the satellite dish in space and through it, to HughesNet's hub or Network Operations Center.
 HughesNet then sends the requested data back to the satellite and then to your modem at home.

 This process is long, so satellite internet is slower than cable or fiber internet, but it's often the best high-speed internet option available in rural and remote areas, where faster internet like DSL or cable internet is not available.
 Satellite internet, at speeds of up to 25 Mbps, is more than 100 times faster than a dial-up internet connection, whose maximum speed is only around 56 Kbps, so it's still a great option for a lot of homes.

 One disadvantage of HughesNet is that its plans have data caps.
-That said, it's quite affordable, starting at $49.99/mo., and every plan provides internet connections at the same high speed of up to 25 Mbps.
+Every plan provides internet connections at the same high speed of up to 25 Mbps.
 HughesNet also offers various deals depending on your location.